 Contingent payment liabilities.
-Since February 2010, the Company has completed four acquisitions, all of which require the Company to make contingent payments to the sellers based on the future financial performance of the acquired businesses over a period of from one to five years.
+The Company has completed various acquisitions that require us to make contingent payments to the sellers based on the future financial performance of the acquired businesses over a period of from one to three years.
 The fair value of the contingent payments was estimated using the present value of management's projections of the financial results of the acquired businesses.
 Failure to correctly project the financial results of the acquired businesses could materially impact our results of operations and financial position.